hhaoagg/Some-code-about-programming-contest/README.md

 # Some-code-about-programming-contest
-Some code about programming contest
+There are some code about programming contest.